 All Alliance products must include the following disclaimer:

 Through the OSHA and [insert name of Alliance participant] Alliance, [insert name of Alliance participant] developed this [insert product type] for informational purposes only.
-It does not necessarily reflect the official views of OSHA or the U.S. Department of Labor.
-Month/Year
+It does not necessarily reflect the official views of OSHA or the U.S. Department of Labor. [insert Month/Year]

 Required Employer Responsibilities and Worker Rights Language

-Alliance products must also include the following standard language, or close equivalent, on employer responsibilities and worker rights.
+Alliance products must generally also include the following standard language on employer responsibilities and worker rights.
 This can be included, for example, in a box or section at the end of the product.
 This standard language is not required for products where space is limited, such as cards.